Scrapbookpages Blog

 Thomas J. Dodd at the Nuremberg IMT

 Today is the 65th anniversary of the day that testimony started in the Nuremberg International Military Tribunal.
-I don’t know which day of the proceedings it was that Thomas J. Dodd held up a shrunken head, but it is a day that will long be remembered.
+During the proceedings, Thomas J. Dodd held up a shrunken head in the courtroom; this is a day that will long be remembered.

 Thomas J. Dodd and the shrunken head

 The making of shrunken heads was an atrocity that came under War Crimes, one the four new categories of crimes that were made up by the Allies specifically for the defeated Germans.
-The other three categories were Crimes against Peace, Crimes against Humanity and the designation of the Nazi political party and the SS as criminal organizations.
+The other three categories were Crimes against Peace, Crimes against Humanity and the designation of the National Socialists (Nazi) political party, as well as the SS, as criminal organizations.

 Strangely, the Nazis only made two shrunken heads and they were found at the Buchenwald concentration camp when it was liberated by American soldiers.
 After shrinking the heads of two Polish prisoners at Buchenwald, the Nazis gave up this fascinating hobby.
 Did some German doctors go to South America to learn the art of shrinking heads?
 Probably.
 I wouldn’t put anything past those evil Nazis.